 The Company invests in numerous initiatives that aim to nurture and enlighten the minds of students.
-Primarily, the Company provides scholarship grants for high school, college, and technical-vocational students.
-In 2020, the Company had a total of 313 scholars.
+Primarily, the BUs provide scholarship grants for high school, college, and technical-vocational students from their respective host communities.
+Moreover, the Company provides infrastructure support for educational institutions such as the construction and rewiring of classrooms, as well as donations and armchairs, desks, computers, and school supplies.